-8.4 The obligation to arrange insurance cover during transport is determined on the basis of the provisions pertaining to the transfer of the liability for risk.
+The obligation to arrange insurance cover during transport is determined based on the provisions pertaining to the transfer of the liability for risk.

-8.6 If the Client has not made all due payments, the Supplier has the right to suspend deliveries until all the payments have been made.
+If the Client has not made all the due payments, the Supplier has the right to suspend deliveries until all the payments have been made.

 9 Delivery quantity and quality

-Within 5 days in matters related to the Product’s transport; within 14 days of the receipt of the Product by the Client with regard to matters related to the functioning and content of the Product, or within 7 days of the start-up of the device.
+Within 5 days in matters related to the Product’s transport; within 14 days of the receipt of the Product by the Client regarding matters related to the functioning and content of the Product, or within 7 days of the start-up of

 10 Cancellation of the deal, changes to the order and suspension of the deliveries